GrungeBand2014/the-most-extraordinary-computer-of-all/README.md

 the-most-extraordinary-computer-of-all
 ======================================

-A collaborative Nanowrimo 2015 venture between JoeyDisposableThumbs and MaxwellIlesupshur.
+A collaborative NaNoWriMo 2015 venture between JoeyDisposableThumbs and MaxwellIlesupshur.